 These extra spaces will print this in the terminal:

-The if...do block only works if you attach a block that makes a comparison.
-Here is the the compare values block from the OPERATORS > NUMBERS category:
+The if...do block only works if you attach another block that makes a comparison.
+For example, the compare values block from the OPERATORS > NUMBERS category as shown here:

 Did You Know?